 Recommended hotels in Osaka Bay

-As expected with its surrounding attractions, accommodations in Osaka Bay are among the most family-friendly places to stay in Osaka.
-There’s not a whole lot of selection in the area with much of the focus on the mid-range sector.
+As expected with its attractions, accommodations in Osaka Bay are among the most family-friendly places to stay in Osaka.
+There’s not a whole lot of selection in the area.
+Much of the focus is on the mid-range.

-- Quintessa Hotel Osaka Bay: An absolute top-notch 4-star pushing forth crazy value in a country known for its insane accommodation prices.
+• Quintessa Hotel Osaka Bay is an absolute top-notch 4-star hotel.
+It pushes forth crazy value in a country known for insane accommodation prices.
 Rooms are spacious and draw you in with their warm & colourful decor.
-Ready to get a little wild?
+Ready for some fun?
 The Quintessa operates a free shuttle to scoot you to & from Universal Studios Japan during your visit.

-- Hotel Keihan Universal City: A family-friendly mid-range option whose colourful carnivalesque motifs blend seamlessly with its ultra-fun neighbour.
-Not only is Universal Studios Japan next door, a short 2-minute walk away, you can avoid the dreaded ticket line-up by buying your tickets right at hotel reception.
+• Hotel Keihan Universal City is a family-friendly mid-range option.
+Its colourful carnivalesque motifs blend seamlessly with its ultra-fun neighbour.
+Universal Studios Japan is next door, a short 2-minute walk away.
+You can also avoid the dreaded ticket line-up by buying your tickets at the hotel reception.

 Shin-Osaka